-been alternately without bread or meat the whole time, with a very scanty allowance of either and frequently destitute of both.
+The present situation of the army, with respect to provisions, is the most distressing of any we have experienced since the beginning of the war.
+For a fortnight past the troops, both officers and men, have been almost perishing for want.
+They have been alternately without bread or meat the whole time, with a very scanty allowance of either and frequently destitute of both.
 They have borne their sufferings with a patience that merits the approbation and ought to excite the sympathy of their countrymen.
 But they are now reduced to an extremity no longer to be supported.
 Their distress has in some instances prompted the men to commit depredations on the property of the inhabitants, which at any other period would be punished with exemplary severity, but which can now be only lamented, as the effect of an unfortunate necessity.
 This evil would increase and soon become intolerable, were not an instant remedy to be applied.

-The distresses we feel are chiefly owing to the early commencement and uncommon rigor of the winter, which have greatly obstructed the transportation of our supplies. causes have obliged us to exhaust all the magazines in the vicinity of the camp; and, as they continue to operate, we shall be unable to derive seasonable succor from our more distant re-From present appearances it must be more than five weeks before we can have the benefit of any material supplies beyond the limits of this State; so that, unless an extraordinary exertion be made within the State to supply the wants of the army during that space, fatal consequences must unavoidably ensue.
+The distresses we feel are chiefly owing to the early commencement and uncommon rigor of the winter, which have greatly obstructed the transportation of our supplies.
+These causes have obliged us to exhaust all the magazines in the vicinity of the camp; and, as they continue to operate, we shall be unable to derive seasonable succor from our more distant resources.
+From present appearances it must be more than five weeks before we can have the benefit of any material supplies beyond the limits of this State; so that, unless an extraordinary exertion be made within the State to supply the wants of the army during that space, fatal consequences must unavoidably ensue.
 Your own discernment makes it needless to particularize.
 Influenced by these considerations, my duty to the public, and my affection to the virtuous inhabitants of this State, who, next to the army, would be the most immediate sufferers, have determined me to call upon the respective counties for a proportion of grain and cattle to satisfy the present exigency.